€201 Find Cheap Flights from Chicago to Ireland

 Most popular time to fly (13% more expensive on average)

-Flight from Chicago O'Hare Airport to Dublin
+Flight from Chicago O'Hare Airport to Shannon

 FAQs - booking Ireland flights